7th Heaven (band)

-About
+Biography

 7th Heaven is currently managed by NTD Management and signed to NTD Records.
 They were previously managed by Alec John Such of Bon Jovi and James Young of Styx in 1997-1998.
 They have sold 100,000 CDs to date.
 Their acclaimed Silver 30-tracks double CD released in 2004 was a popular release.

-The title of their 2008 release 14-track album USA-UK comes from joining of the Northern Ireland singer, Keith Semple joining the American AOR band.
-Semple had been in Popstars: The Rivals a UK singing competition and had eventually become a member of boy band One True Voice during the period 2002-2003, before the band broke up.
-Semple had a gold record with One True Voice mainly through their double A side hit "Sacred Trust/After You're Gone" that had reached #2 in the British music charts.
+The title of their 2008 release 14-track album USA-UK came from the joining of Northern Ireland singer Keith Semple.
+Semple was in Popstars: The Rivals, a UK singing competition and became a member of boy band One True Voice during the period 2002-2003, before the group broke up.
+Semple had a gold record with One True Voice through their double A-side hit "Sacred Trust / After You're Gone" that reached No. 2 on the UK Singles Chart.

-The band released the album entitled Jukebox in 2010 on the occasion of the band's 25 years.
-It contains 15 cds with almost 300 of the band's song from its start to then.
-They have also recorded another Semple-led album entitled Pop Media in 2011 containing 22 new songs.
+7th Heaven released the album Jukebox in 2010, the 25th anniversary of the band.
+It contains 15 CDs with almost 300 of the band's songs recorded throughout their career.
+They also recorded another Semple-led album entitled Pop Media in 2011 containing 22 new songs.

-In January 2013, Keith Semple left the band and was replaced by Anthony Fedorov as lead singer.
+In January 2013, Semple left the band and was replaced by Anthony Fedorov as lead singer.
 In June of that year, they released the album Synergy.
 On August 22, 2013 the band announced that Fedorov was no longer in the band.
-After Federov's departure, Keith Semple became the band's temporary lead vocalist.
+After Federov's departure, Semple returned as the band's temporary lead vocalist.

-On December 1, 2014, Adam Blair was announced as the new lead singer.
-Adam has also been in bands such as Dot Dot Dot, Adam and the Go Comets and The Fabulous Janes.
+On December 1, 2014, Adam Blair Heisler was announced as the new lead singer.
+Heisler had also been in bands such as Dot Dot Dot, Adam and the Go Comets, and the Fabulous Janes.
 Dot Dot Dot was featured on FOX's The Next Great American Band.

 Besides performing around 200 shows a year in the Chicago area, 7th Heaven performs on the "Chicago Music Cruise" every January in the Caribbean; as well as Las Vegas every couple years.